webpagepro/tags/README.md

 The application will enable any individual with a computer and/or mobile device (with a FREE QR Code Reader app installed) to manage their own personal or business database of hardware inventory (computer or otherwise).
 Upon scanning a QR Code, the app will determine if the item is already entered into the database or if a new record needs to be created.
 If an item exists, it can be viewed, edited, or removed.
 Otherwise, a unigque ID is created and a blank form will appear with the correct number of fields corresponding with the user selected category.
 For instance, computers will have more parts than a LAN operated phone device.

-The app also provides a View for editing Categories and a full list View of database records corresponding with a specific  category which user can select from the menu.
+The app also provides a View for editing Categories and a full list View of database records corresponding with a specific  category which appears on the main navigatiom menu for the user to select.

 <b>Full Stack Technical</b><br>
 PHP<br> MySQL<br> Datatbase<br> Twig<br> Bootstrap 3